beego/beego-doc/docs/en-US/developing/web/session/README.md

 Some parameters:

-- `web.BConfig.WebConfig.Session.SessionOn`: Set whether to open `Session`, the default is `false`, the corresponding parameter name of the configuration file: `sessionon`
+- `web.BConfig.WebConfig.Session.SessionOn`: Set whether to open `Session`, the default is `false`.
+The corresponding parameter name of the configuration file: `sessionon`

-- `web.BConfig.WebConfig.Session.SessionProvider`: Set the engine of `Session`, the default is `memory`, currently there are `file`, `mysql`, `redis`, etc., the configuration file corresponds to the parameter name: `sessionprovider`.
+- `web.BConfig.WebConfig.Session.SessionProvider`: Set the engine of `Session`, the default is `memory`.
+Currently there are `file`, `mysql`, `redis`, etc. The configuration file corresponds to the parameter name: `sessionprovider`.

-- `web.BConfig.WebConfig.Session.SessionName`: Set the name of `cookies`, `Session` is saved in the user's browser `cookies` by default, the default name is `beegosessionID`, the corresponding parameter name of the configuration file is: `sessionname`.
+- `web.BConfig.WebConfig.Session.SessionName`: Set the name of `cookies`. `Session` is saved in the user's browser `cookies` by default, the default name is `beegosessionID`.
+The corresponding parameter name of the configuration file is: `sessionname`.

-- `web.BConfig.WebConfig.Session.SessionGCMaxLifetime`: Set the `Session` expiration time, the default value is `3600` seconds, the corresponding parameter of the configuration file: `sessiongcmaxlifetime`.
+- `web.BConfig.WebConfig.Session.SessionGCMaxLifetime`: Set the `Session` expiration time.
+The default value is `3600` seconds.
+The corresponding parameter of the configuration file: `sessiongcmaxlifetime`.

-- `web.BConfig.WebConfig.Session.SessionProviderConfig`: Set the save path or address of the corresponding `file`, `mysql`, `redis` engines, the default value is empty, and the corresponding parameter of the configuration file: `sessionproviderconfig`.
+- `web.BConfig.WebConfig.Session.SessionProviderConfig`: Set the save path or address of the corresponding `file`, `mysql`, `redis` engines.
+The default value is empty, and the corresponding parameter of the configuration file: `sessionproviderconfig`.

-- `web.BConfig.WebConfig.Session.SessionHashFunc`: Default value is `sha1`, using `sha1` encryption algorithm to produce `sessionid`
+- `web.BConfig.WebConfig.Session.SessionHashFunc`: Set encryption algorithm to produce `sessionid`.
+Default value is `sha1`.

 - `web.BConfig.WebConfig.Session.SessionCookieLifeTime`: Set the expiration time for `cookie`, which is used to store data stored on the client.

-When using a particular engine, you need to anonymously introduce the package corresponding to that engine to complete the initialization work:
+When using a particular engine, you need to anonymously introduce the package corresponding to that engine to complete the initialization work:.
+Example for `mysql`:

 ```go
 import _ "github.com/beego/beego/v2/server/web/session/mysql"